A short documentary about the 2013 Pilgrimage to whet your appetite for 2016...

 If, for any reason, you are unable to take part in the pilgrimage itself, you are more than welcome to attend any or all of the Masses along the way.

-The pilgrimage will conclude on Sunday afternoon (30 August) with Sung Mass (possibly High Mass, but this is yet to be confirmed) starting at 2pm at the National Shrine in Walsingham (in the Chapel of Reconciliation next to the Slipper Chapel).
+The pilgrimage will conclude on Sunday afternoon (28 August) with Mass at 2pm at the National Shrine in Walsingham (in the Chapel of Reconciliation next to the Slipper Chapel).
 Pilgrims will have the opportunity to visit the Slipper Chapel as well.
 This will be followed by a procession along the Holy Mile from the Slipper Chapel to the ruins of the Abbey in the centre of Walsingham itself.
 The Abbey grounds have been booked from 4pm and there will be prayers of thanksgiving offered there.
 The gate to the grounds closes at 5pm, so pilgrims will have the chance to spend some time there, after the conclusion of the pilgrimage.

-For those wishing to attend the final Mass in Walsingham only, we have booked a coach, leaving central London, on Sunday, 30 August.
+For those wishing to attend the final Mass in Walsingham only, we are organising a coach, leaving central London, on Sunday, 28 August.
 Seats on the coach MUST be booked in advance.

 As the pilgrimage grows from year to year, we need more volunteers to help things run smoothly.